danielpcampagna/master-the-state-of-the-art/obsidian/works/tolsdorf2022a.md

 ---
 ID: tolsdorf2022a
 authors: Tolsdorf, Jan
-category: ok
+category: unrelated
-due: This dissertation presents the Data Cart privacy pattern, a GDPR-compliant model for managing employee personal data.
-It provides structured mechanisms for privacy enforcement, access control, and data retention management in employment settings.
+due: This paper does not provide or extends a semantic model in the literature
 entrytype: phdthesis
 link: https://www.uni-goettingen.de
 name: Investigation of Information Privacy in Employment